Shop Talk

 Next steps

 There are many ways I would progress with this design.
-Primarily, I would flesh out the flow for individual retailers to apply and tailor this plugin to their own sites.
-We designed it with lots of flexibility in mind, including the ability for retailers to set pricing, edit offered services, manage consultant availability, personalize stylist profiles, and more.
-Clarifying how all these customizable settings would function would be my next priority.
+Primarily, I would flesh out the functionality for retailers to apply and tailor this plugin to their own sites.
+We designed it with lots of flexibility in mind, including the ability to set pricing, edit offered services, manage consultant availability, personalize stylist profiles, and more.
+Clarifying how a store would manage all these customizable settings would be my next priority.
 I would also like to create a desktop version of this plugin, as many users gave feedback that they would likely take a video call or do serious online shopping from their computers.
-Overall, however, our client was pleased with the product we delivered, and I am happy with the services we provided.
-Thank you for making it to the end of this case study!
-Please feel free to browse more of my work below or reach out to chat.